 There is no touch in the singular

-During our so called “Placing and removing" exercise the dancers are asked to put one hand onto a body-part of their partner.
-The partner responses by taking the received touch to another body-part of their choice and after puts their hand onto the body of the other performer.
-This placing and removing of different body-parts can go on for a long time and can also shift from hands to other body-parts.
-While engaging in this task Flavien once noticed: “I am not just touching Hannah, but she is touching me at the same time!"
-This reminded me of Manning's believe that one can only touch another body by allowing to be touched in return.
-"I am responsible for doing the touching and yet I can't touch without being responsive to it.” (p.8) Sometimes, my dancers got quite entangled while doing this task and they told me afterwards that they weren’t sure anymore if they were the one’s initiating the touch or their partner.
-It became a complex task that challenged my performer’s understanding of who is receiving or initiating the touch.
+During our "Placing and removing" exercise, dancers are asked to place one hand on a body part of their partner, who then responds by taking the received touch to another body part of their choice before placing their hand on the other performer's body.
+This sequence of placing and removing body parts can continue for an extended period, including shifts from hands to other body parts.
+While engaging in this task, Flavien once remarked, "I am not just touching Hannah, but she is touching me at the same time!"
+This reminded me of Manning's belief that one can only touch another body by allowing themselves to be touched in return.
+"I am responsible for doing the touching and yet I can't touch without being responsive to it" (p.8).
+At times, my dancers became entangled in the task, unsure whether they were initiating the touch or if their partner was.
+It became a complex exercise that challenged their understanding of who was receiving or initiating the touch.

-Furthermore, I often chose to read parts of the book to my dancers, while they engaged in improvisational tasks with one another.
-The words influenced their way of connecting to another and it also helped them to stay connected both to their surroundings and to other people in the space, as they mentioned afterwards.
+Furthermore, I often chose to read excerpts from the book to my dancers while they engaged in improvisational tasks with each other.
+These words influenced their way of connecting with one another and helped them remain connected to their surroundings and other people in the space, as they mentioned afterwards.

-During the sharing of my work, I decided to also include some of Manning's quotes as recordings in the Soundscore, in order for the audience to hear them, just like my dancers used to in rehearsals.
-All my performers spoke different parts of the text, which enabled them to listen to their voices later on while performing.
-They were a constant reminder for them about our process, our influences and experiences in the studio.
-Some of the chosen quotes from the text can be found below:
+During the sharing of my work, I decided to incorporate some of Manning's quotes as recordings in the Soundscore, allowing the audience to hear them, much like my dancers did during rehearsals.
+Each performer spoke different parts of the text, enabling them to listen to their voices while performing.
+These quotes served as constant reminders of our process, influences, and experiences in the studio.
+Some of the selected quotes from the text can be found below:

 To touch is to gently encounter a surface.